 Home - The Proof and Case - News from Bold Truth - Why 6000+ Representatives? - Oliver Ellsworth's Correction Letter

-What is the Congressional Apportionment Amendment (CAA) and can you prove it's ratified?
+What is the Congressional Apportionment Amendment (CAA) from the Bill of Rights and can we prove it's ratified?

-The Archivist of the United States is David Ferriero.
-It is his job to accept this amendment once he knows it is ratified.
-He found out in 2011.
-There is talk on the Belt that David Ferriero is considering accepting this amendment as ratified and making it our 28th amendment.
-We stand up for Don Wilson.
-In 1992, Don Wilson, then the Archivist did his job when it was found that Article the 2nd from the Bill of Rights (and commonly called the Watson Amendment) had enough states voting YES to be ratified.
+We point to the role of Don Wilson.
+Who is Don Wilson?
+In 1992, Don Wilson, then the Archivist of the United States, did his job when it was found that Article the 2nd from the Bill of Rights (and commonly called the Watson Amendment) had enough states voting YES to be ratified.
 David Ferriero has been served in many lawsuits requesting he do his oath of office.
-Since David Ferriero has refused up to this point, (Not like the honorable Don Wilson), we requested that the Supreme Court do it for him.
+Since David Ferriero has refused up to this point, (Not like the honorable Don Wilson), the lawsuit requested that the Supreme Court require him to do just that.
 The Supreme Court has declined that offer saying it's a political matter.
-Take a read in our lawsuit for all the proof you need to show we have a ratified amendment, why the Government of the United States has agreed that we have a ratified amendment, but says this is the Job of the Archivist of the United States to accept.
+Take a read in our lawsuit for all the proof you need to show we have a ratified amendment, why the Government of the United States has agreed that we have a ratified amendment, but says this is the job of the Archivist of the United States to accept.
 Since David Ferriero is the Archivist, David Ferriero needs to do his job.
 Mr. Ferriero has a twitter account at https://twitter.com/dferriero.
-Lets all tweet to him and ask him when he'll be accepting the CAA know that he knows enough states have ratified it into Constitutional history.
+Lets all tweet to him and ask him when he'll be accepting the CAA now that he knows enough states have ratified it into Constitutional history.

 You'll have to educate yourself and see why we are correct in what we are presenting to you.
 See below for the first four articles of the Bill of Rights as voted on by the states.
 All are now passed.
 You'll notice Article the 3rd is the Free Speech amendment and isn't the first of the amendments to be voted on.
 It doesn't make it any less important but it corrects a common historical inaccuracy that we only had 10 amendments in the Bill of Rights.